apoorv0220/multi-bot/README.md

-# 🏠 House of Tiles AI Chatbot
+# 👁️ Medical Optics AI Chatbot

-An intelligent AI chatbot for House of Tiles - Dublin's trusted tile and flooring retailer.
-This chatbot helps customers with tiles, flooring, bathroom design, and home improvement questions.
+An intelligent AI chatbot for Medical Optics - a state-of-the-art ophthalmology practice offering patients top-notch facilities designed to provide the highest level of care for their vision health.
+This chatbot helps patients with eye care questions, appointment scheduling, and understanding medical procedures.

 ## 🚀 Features

 - 🤖 **AI-powered assistance** for tiles, flooring, and home improvement
-- 🔍 **Smart search** across House of Tiles content
+- 🔍 **Smart search** across Medical Optics content
 - 📱 **Embeddable widget** for any website
 - 🏗️ **WordPress integration** ready
 - 🐳 **Docker containerized** for easy deployment